 ATIS Standard on

-Session Initiation Protocol Resource Priority Header (SIP RPH) Signing using PASSPorT Tokens
+National Security / Emergency Prepardness Next Generation Network Priority Service NS/EP NGN-PS) Session Initiation Protocol Resource Priority Header (SIP RPH) Signing using PASSPorT Tokens

 Alliance for Telecommunications Industry Solutions

 Approved Month DD, YYYY

 Abstract

 This standard defines how extension to the IETF PASSporT and the associated STIR mechanisms are used to sign the Session Initiation Protocol Resource Priority Header (SIP RPH) header field and convey assertions of authorization for Resource-Priority.
 This standard provides a procedure for providing cryptographic authentication and verification of the information in the Session Initiation Protocol Resource Priority Header (SIP RPH) field in Internet Protocol (IP)-based service provider communication networks in support of National Security / Emergency Preparedness Next Generation Priority Services (NS/EP NGN-PS).Specifically, this standard provides a mechanism for a originating NS/EP NGN-PS Service Provider to cryptographically-sign the SIP RPH and allow a receiving NS/EP NGN-PS Service Provider to verify the validity of the authorization for Resource-Priority and act on the information with confidence (i.e., verifying that the RPH information have not been spoofed or compromised).